josmar-crwdstffng/angular/packages/compiler/design/architecture.md

 #### ngcc operation

 `ngcc` will by default scan `node_modules` and produce Ivy-compatible versions of every package it discovers built using Angular Package Format (APF).
-It detects the APF by looking for the presence of a `.metadata.json` file alongside the package's `module` entrypoint.
+It detects the APF by looking for the presence of a `.metadata.json` file alongside the `module` entrypoint of the package.

 Alternatively, `ngcc` can be initiated by passing the name of a single NPM package.
 It will begin converting that package, and recurse into any dependencies of that package that it discovers which have not yet been converted.

 The output of `ngcc` is a directory called `ngcc_node_modules` by default, but can be renamed based on an option.
-Its structure mirrors that of `node_modules`, and the packages that are converted have the non-transpiled files copied verbatim - `package.json`, etc are all preserved in the output.
+The structure of `ngcc` mirrors that of `node_modules`, and the packages that are converted have the non-transpiled files copied verbatim - `package.json`, etc are all preserved in the output.
 Only the `.js` and `.d.ts` files are changed, and the `.metadata.json` files are removed.

 An example directory layout would be: